 Don't skip this.
 The best promotion in the world sends people to a profile they immediately leave because it looks abandoned.
 First impressions on your Spotify and TikTok profiles determine conversion rate.

-Start Autohype and set it to daily posting.
-This runs automatically.
+Post clips of your track as often as you can sustain, and buy the rest: on a marketplace like Autohype you can order a video from a creator in your genre from $10, with the deliverable and delivery window written on the listing.
 In parallel: make 2 genuine Reddit posts per week in your genre community.
 Engage authentically in those communities — comment on other artists' posts, contribute to discussions.
 Become a member of the community, not just a promoter in it.

-Daily TikTok clips through Autohype reach new strangers every day.
+TikTok clips reach new strangers, especially the ones posted by creators whose followers have never heard of you.
 Reddit posts reach engaged genre communities.
 Both channels drive Spotify traffic.
 Within 60 days of this approach, most artists go from 0 to 100–500 monthly listeners.

 Phase 3 (months 3–6): pitching and editorial